The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Introduction

 \section{Introduction}

-The rapid advancement of Diffusion Models (DMs) has revolutionized image generation, enabling the creation of hyper-realistic imagery from simple descriptions.
-However, this power is a double-edged sword, as DMs can be exploited to produce Not-Safe-For-Work (NSFW) content, including explicit, violence or copyrighted material.
-To address these concerns, developers have implemented strict censorship on input prompts and generated images, but numerous studies \cite{ba2024surrogateprompt,ma2024jailbreaking} have shown that such external safeguards can be easily bypassed, highlighting their fragility.
-As a result, attention has shifted to internal strategies like ``unlearning'', which aim to remove harmful concepts from the model itself while preserving its general performance.
-These methods show effectiveness, even when prompts are adversarial.
+The rapid advancement of Diffusion Models (DMs) has revolutionized image generation, enabling the creation of realistic imagery from simple textual descriptions.
+However, this power is a double-edged sword, as DMs can be exploited to produce Not Safe For Work (NSFW) and copyrighted content.
+Concept erasure, termed ``unlearning'', is a promising technique to mitigate this problem.
+Unlearning removes undesirable concepts from the model itself while preserving its general performance.